 LEARNING AT THE GROWING EDGE

-Students in grades one through three explore dance, music, theatre, and visual arts in a program that builds creativity, confidence, and community.
-These experiences connect to classroom learning and culminate in performances and exhibitions that lay the foundation for a lifelong love of the arts.
+Students in grades Jr-K through three explore dance, music, theatre, and visual arts in a program that builds creativity, confidence, and community.
+Integrated with classroom learning, these experiences culminate in performances and exhibitions that lay the foundation for a lifelong love of the arts.

-Exploring and engaging with the world beyond their classroom begins in the earliest stages for students at the Primary School.
-Through field trips, students gain early insight into what it means to be thoughtful, curious members of a broader community.
+Exploring and engaging with the world beyond their classroom begins in the earliest years at the Primary School.
+Students’ curricular experiences serve as “windows” and “doors” into others' experiences and perspectives and teach students about the world and how they can become changemakers in it.
+Through field trips in every grade, students gain early insight into what it means to be curious, thoughtful, and contributing members of a broader community.

 WHAT LEARNING LOOKS LIKE

 In a Reggio Emilia-inspired early childhood program, students’ ideas and questions shape their dynamic explorations, providing the foundation for their learning throughout the Primary School.
-Teachers confer with, support, and challenge students, not only to help them reach academic goals but also to stretch them as learners.
-Students develop their voices and explore their interests and passions through the choices they make in their home classrooms and their encore subject classrooms.
+Teachers in all grades confer with, support, and challenge students, not only to help them reach academic goals but also to stretch them as learners.
+Students develop their voices and explore their interests and passions through the choices they make in their home classrooms and their special subject classrooms (science, world language, physical education, library, dance/theatre arts, music, and visual arts).

 The daily schedule of the Primary School comprises a broad range of enriching, developmentally appropriate experiences and intentionally reflects students’ developmental needs and attention spans.
 Students spend most of their day in their grade-level classroom, where the day begins with a Morning Meeting, rooted in the Responsive Classroom approach.
 Routines and teaching points included in Morning Meeting help to establish a strong classroom community built on mutual respect and care.

-Students travel from their home classrooms to encore classes (in science, world language, physical education, library, dance, music, and visual arts), which provide a change of pace and opportunities to move.
+Students travel to special classes—taught by subject-area experts in science, world language, physical education, library, dance/theatre arts, music, and visual arts—that offer opportunities to move, experiment, and explore beyond their classrooms.
 Daily snacks, lunches, and recesses are scheduled at intervals to provide students with time to socialize and choose their activities.

 Student-centered classrooms buzz with energy as small groups and pairs of students work together to share, collaborate, create, and solve problems.
 Each room invites students into a print-rich learning environment where student work is prominently displayed.
-Student workspaces are organized in groups, and a gathering area “on the rug” provides a defined community space.
+Students’ individual workspaces are grouped to support collaboration, and a gathering area “on the rug” provides a defined community space.

 Students use a variety of resources to support and expand their learning.
-They research and better explain their thinking with the aid of iPads and laptops, experiment and consolidate concepts with manipulatives, easily browse and access a wide variety of reading choices thanks to the classroom library, create imaginary communities with stones on the playground, and even enhance their thinking and their friendships through conversations with peers.
+They research and better explain their thinking with the aid of iPads, experiment and consolidate concepts with manipulatives, easily browse and access a wide variety of reading choices in their classroom book collections, and enhance their thinking and their friendships through imaginary play and conversations with peers.

 At MKA’s Primary School, every day begins with curiosity—an idea, a question, a spark.
 We believe children are natural creators and meaning-makers, and our role is to nurture that creative edge from the very start.
 Through joyful exploration, deep connection, and purposeful learning, our students develop the confidence to wonder boldly and the courage to express who they are.Katie BanksHead of Primary School